jp-shackelford/Linux-Based-Embedded-System/README.md

 Lab 2 - EE 474
-This lab utilizes the GPIO pins of the BBB in order to drive an lcd display as well as test for jitter of the GPIO pins.
+This lab utilizes the GPIO pins of the BBB in order to drive an <br /> lcd display as well as test for jitter of the GPIO pins.

 There are three main stages to this lab